CARTAvis/carta-controller/docs/src/installation.rst

 Installing the controller
 -------------------------

-You can install the development version of the CARTA controller from NPM by running ``npm install -g carta-controller@dev``, or from GitHub by cloning the `controller repository <https://github.com/CARTAvis/carta-controller/>`_ and running ``npm install``.
+You can install the beta version of the CARTA controller from NPM by running ``npm install -g carta-controller@beta``, or from GitHub by cloning the `controller repository <https://github.com/CARTAvis/carta-controller/>`_ and running ``npm install``.

 .. _run_controller: